ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 }
 ```

-Please be aware that getting the total count has a (small) cost on the underlying database query, and should be avoided if not needed for performance reasons (for example if you get all records without pagination).
+Please be aware that getting the total count has a (small) cost on the underlying database query, and should be avoided if not needed for performance reasons (for example, if you get all records without pagination).

 Queries may take variables as input.
 This is a useful technique for improving readability and reusability of queries.
 A parametrized query looks like this, using $filter0 and $take0 as variables.
 Note that the query must specify the types of the input variables.
 To use the variables, reference them with the full name including the leading dollar sign (which is mandatory).